pauloLeitao85/Arch-Dots-and-Docs/README.md

 ---

-**Why Local Hardening Matters (The "Inside" Threat)**
+**Why Local Hardening Matters (The "Inside" Threat)** Even with no open ports on your router, local hardening is essential for three main reasons:

 - **The "Latte" Problem (Public Wi-Fi):** Your router doesn't go to the coffee shop with you.
 As soon as you connect to a public network, you are on the same "local" wire as everyone else in that shop.
 Without UFW and SSH hardening, your machine is wide open to anyone sitting near you.